September: Deer Harbor Wooden Boat Rendezvous

 All wooden sailboats are welcome (boats built of other materials are also welcome but will receive no prizes).
-The starting line will be south of the Deer Harbor Marina.
 The marks of the course will consist of various islands and rocks in the area, as well as a race buoy located near the marina.

 Discounted moorage for Friday and Saturday nights is available.
 Call the Deer Harbor Marina, 360-376-3037 to reserve a slip (good anchorage is also available).